On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Preliminaries

 \subsection{Dynamical Systems}

-An ECA $f$ along with an update mode $\mu$ defines a discrete dynamical system on $\B^n\rightarrow\B^n$.
+An ECA $f$ along with an update mode $\mu$ defines a discrete dynamical system on $\Bn\rightarrow\Bn$.
 More formally in our framework, let $f$ be an ECA which is applied over a grid of size $n$ and let $\mu$ be a periodic update mode represented as a periodical sequence of subsets of $\integers{n}$ such that $\mu = (B_0, ..., B_{p-1})$.
-Function $f_{\mu} = (f, \mu)$, defined $f_{\mu}:\Bn\to\Bn$ defines the \textit{discrete dynamical system} related to ECA $f$ and update mode $\mu$.
-To avoid confusion when it is useful, since ECA $f$ is associated with its Wolfram code, we add this code to the notation as follows: if ECA $f_{\mu}$ is the dynamical system of the rule having Wolfram's code $w$ under $\mu$, we will denote it as $f_{\mu,w}$.
+Function $f_{\mu} = (f, \mu)$, defined $f_{\mu}:\Bn\to\Bn$ defines the \textit{discrete dynamical system} related to ECA $f$ under the update mode $\mu$.
+To avoid confusion when it is useful, since ECA $f$ is associated with its Wolfram code, we add this code to the notation as follows: if ECA $f_{\mu}$ is the dynamical system of the rule having Wolfram's code $w$ under $\mu$, we will denote it as $f_{\mu,w}$. {Therefore, for $x\in\Bn$, $f_{\mu,w}(x)=y$ denotes the configuration obtained after applying rule $w$ to all the cells of $x$ according to the order established by $\mu$.}